Alternative Resources – What Is Helping Me Get Through Pet Loss – Grief Support

 So, I hope sharing these alternative ways to get through pet loss and grief will serve you in some way.

-If you’d like more information on other pet loss resources, unique memorials, etc. please download my Senior Pet Care and Pet Loss Guide by scrolling to the bottom of this page.
-The Guide, full of helpful info, will be emailed to you soon after!
+If you’d like more information on other pet loss resources, unique memorials, etc. please download my Senior Pet Care and Pet Loss Guide.
+This free guide is what I wish I had known myself for the care of my senior dog and for dealing with her loss.
+It is FULL of helpful resources for you!